use-r/freelancer/README.md

 # Freelance

 I have been freelancing since January 2017 on https://www.freelancer.com.<br>
-This is [my account](https://www.freelancer.com/u/harupy#/) where you can see the projects I've completed and the reivews posted on me.
+This is [my account](https://www.freelancer.com/u/harupy#/) where you can see the projects I've completed and the reivews posted on me.<br>
 I upload some of the projects I've complete on this repository.

 The service I provide includes (I mainly use Python) :